 IANA Statement of Work (carryover of provisions noting updates)

-The CWG expects that a number of existing provisions of the IANA Functions Contract are carried over to the new IANA Statement of Work, taking into account updates that will need to be made as a result of the changing relationship post-transition as well as other recommendations outlined in this section.
-An overview of provisions expected to be carried over and changes to be made to those provisions can be found in Annex M.
+The CWG expects that a number of existing provisions of the IANA Functions Contract will be carried over to the new [IANA Statement of Work], taking into account updates that will need to be made as a result of the changing relationship post-transition as well as other recommendations outlined in this section.
+An overview of provisions expected to be carried over and changes to be made to those provisions can be found in Annex N.

 IANA Function Review [DT N]

-The CWG-Stewardship recommends that the Statement of Work (SOW) review be done as part of an IANA Function Review.
-The IANA Function Review would not only take into account performance against the SOW, but would be responsible for taking multiple input sources into account including community comments, CSC evaluations, reports submitted by IANA, and recommendations for technical or process improvements.
-The outcomes of reports submitted to the CSC, reviews and comments received on these reports during the relevant time period will be included as input to the IANA Function Review.
+The CWG-Stewardship recommends that the Statement of Work (SOW) review be done as part of an IANA Periodic Review Function.
+The IANA Periodic Function Review would not only take into account performance against the SOW, but would be responsible for taking multiple input sources into account including community comments, Customer Standing Committee (CSC) evaluations, reports submitted by IANA, and recommendations for technical or process improvements.
+The outcomes of reports submitted to the CSC, reviews and comments received on these reports during the relevant time period will be included as input to the IANA Periodic Review Function.

-The first IANA Function Review is recommended to take place no more than 2 years after the transition is completed.
-After that the IANA Function Reviews should occur no less often than every 5 years.
-The IANA Function Review is expected to be assured in a “Fundamental Bylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
-The members of the IANA Function Review Team would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other operational communities.
-While the IANA Function Review Team is intended to be a smaller group, it will be open to participants in much the same way as the CWG-Stewardship.
+The first IANA Periodic Review Function is recommended to take place no more than 2 years after the transition is completed.
+After the initial review, the IANA Periodic Review Function should occur no less often than every 5 years.
+The IANA Periodic Review Function is expected to be documented in the ICANN bylaws and included as a “fundamental bylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
+These fundamental bylaws would be bylaws of ICANN that would require the approval of the multistakeholder community to amend.
+The approval of a fundamental bylaw could also require a higher threshold than typical bylaw amendments, for example, a supermajority.
+The members of the IANA Periodic Review Function team would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other operational communities.
+While the IANA Periodic Review Function team is intended to be a smaller group, it will be open to participants in much the same way as the CWG-Stewardship.

-While the IANA Function Review will normally be scheduled based on a regular 5 year rotation with other ICANN reviews, it may also be initiated by a the Customer Standing Committee (CSC) .
+While the IANA Periodic Review Function will normally be scheduled based on a regular 5 year cycle with other ICANN reviews, it may also be initiated by the CSC in the event of [__________________].

 For further details, please see Annex D.